TommasoRonconi/galapy/doc/guides/parameter_file.rst

    * Nebular Free-Free emission

-   The system authomatically accounts for the SSP library chosen, as libraries of the ``parsec22.NT`` family already include synchrotron and libraries of the ``parsec22.NTL`` family include both synchrotron and nebular emission (free-free and lines, see :ref:`choose_ssp_lib` for further details).
+   The system authomatically accounts for the SSP library chosen, as libraries of the ``parsec22.NT`` family already include synchrotron and libraries of the ``parsec22.NTL`` family include both synchrotron and nebular emission (free-free and lines, see :ref:`/notebooks/choose_ssp_lib.ipynb` for further details).

    .. note::